-Term Puzzle name Content Autumn 1: Being Me in My World Includes understanding my place in the class, school and global community as well as devising Learning Charters Autumn 2: Celebrating Difference Includes anti-bullying (cyber and homophobic bullying included) and diversity work Spring 1: Dreams and Goals Includes goal-setting, aspirations and resilience building Spring 2: Healthy Me Includes drugs and alcohol education, self-esteem and confidence as well as healthy lifestyle choices (on and off line) Summer 1: Relationships Includes understanding friendship, family and other relationships, conflict resolution and communication skills Summer 2: Changing Me Includes Sex and Relationship Education in the context of looking at and managing change
+Term Puzzle name Content Autumn 1: , Includes understanding my place in the class, school and global community as well as devising Learning Charters Autumn 2: · · Includes anti-bullying (cyber and homophobic bullying included) and diversity work Spring 1: Dreams and Goals Includes goal-setting, aspirations and resilience building Spring 2: Includes drugs and alcohol education, self-esteem and confidence as well as healthy lifestyle choices (on and off line) Summer 1: • Includes understanding friendship, family and other relationships, conflict resolution and communication skills

+Summer 2: Includes Sex and Relationship Education in the context of looking at and managing change

-Relationship and Sex Education (Relationships, Sex and Health Education) Definition of Relationships, Sex and Health Education (RSHE)
+Relationship and Sex Education (Relationships, Sex and Health Education)

+Definition of Relationships, Sex and Health Education (RSHE)
-From September 2020, Relationships Education is compulsory for all primary schools as set out in the

-DfE Guidance (2019).
+From September 2020, Relationships Education is compulsory for all primary schools as set out in the DfE Guidance (2019).
 For all maintained schools there is also a statutory duty to provide Health Education.
 This includes primary aged children learning about the 'changing adolescent body', included in the expected outcomes for primary Health Education.
 (Relationships Education, Relationships and Sex Education, and Health Education, DfE, 2019).
-There is a current statutory duty for schools to provide PSHE and they must meet the Independent School Standards as set out in the Education (Independent School Regulations 2014).
+There is a current statutory duty for Independent schools to provide PSHE and they must meet the Independent School Standards as set out in the Education (Independent School Regulations 2014).
+Independent schools may find the DfE guidance on Relationships Education, Sex Education and Health Education useful in planning and age-appropriate curriculum.